Professor Catherine Noakes

 I have a BEng (class 1) in Mathematical Engineering (1996) and a PhD "Slot Exit Flow Phenomena in Industrial Slide-Fed Coating Systems" (2000) both from School of Mechanical Engineering, University of Leeds.
 From 2000-2002 I worked as a KTP associate on a project to optimise industrial drying of coated products.
 I joined the School of Civil Engineering in 2002 as a postdoctoral researcher modelling air disinfection systems.
 I was appointed as a lecturer in 2007 and then promoted to Reader in 2010 and Chair in 2014.

-I was Director of the Pathogen Control Engineering (PACE) research institute 2010-2014, and Director of Research and Innovation for the School of Civil Engineering 2014-2020.
-I am currently Deputy Director of Leeds Institute for Fluid Dynamics and Co-Director for the EPSRC Centre for Doctoral Training in Fluid Dynamics.
+I am currently Pro Dean for Research and Innovation in the Faculty of Engineering and Physical Sciences.
+I am Co-Director for the EPSRC Centre for Doctoral Training in Fluid Dynamics, and was formerly the Deputy Director for Leeds Institute for Fluid Dynamics (2018-2024).
 During the COVID-19 pandemic I co-chaired the Environment and Modelling sub group for the UK Scientific Advisory Group for Emergencies (SAGE) and have contributed to multiple advisory groups and initiatives through IMechE, CIBSE, the Royal Academy of Engineering, the Academy of Medical Sciences, WHO, the NHS and several government departments.
 I was Faculty of Engineering Athena Swan Lead 2014-2017 and led a successful Silver Athena Swan submission covering all five schools in the Faculty.
 I was chair of the University Women at Leeds network 2013-2017.
 In December 2021 I was one of the guest lecturers in the Royal Institution Christmas Lectures.
 I have recieved a number of awards and professional recognition:

 - 2021 – Fellow of the Royal Academy of Engineering